The Present Rules take effect from the 1 January 2019 - they are subject to additions and amendments which will be notified to all interested parties.

 c) All competitors must respect the orders of the paddock officials

-d) No other person is allowed in to the warm arena except the grooms and trainers of the competitors
+d) No other person is allowed in to the warm arena except the grooms/helpers and trainers of the competitors

-e) The warm up arena is an area for quiet working in - riders conduct must not jeopardsze other riders
+e) The warm up arena is an area for quiet working in - riders conduct must not jeopardize other riders.
+Riders must pass left to left.

 f) Any breach of conduct will be reported by the paddock officials or to the President of the Jury